The Occupational Therapy Department aims to help people achieve as much independence as possible in terms of your daily functional needs.

 There are three teams for the inpatient service with responsibility for:

 On the Stroke Unit we have a team of specialist Occupational Therapists who assess cognition, perception and motor function and then treat the patient accordingly, aiming for the optimum level of functional recovery.
 We work alongside a very close multidisciplinary team.
 Our patients are of all ages and will often be with us for a few months.
 We work with them daily to achieve specific goals and address access into the community.
 With our younger patients we also look at issues like returning to work and driving.

 In surgical services, the occupational therapist works within the multidisciplinary team providing rehabilitation and also advice and support for issues which may affect patients’ return home.

 This unit consists of Ridgeway Ward, which provides elective joint replacement surgery, and Purbeck Ward, which is a trauma ward.
 The Occupational Therapists work as part of a ward–based team assessing and advising patients who have suffered joint or bone injuries how to cope with their current disability.
 From these assessments we aim to plan a safe discharge home.

 For people awaiting elective surgery, such as total hip replacements, Occupational Therapy offers a pre-admission service whereby our Technician will visit your home and assess your likely postoperative needs and organise the delivery of any equipment that is required.

-The Occupational Therapists work closely with Nurses, Physiotherapists, Social Workers and other medical staff to assess your functional needs and plan your discharge.
-This may include liaising with other hospitals and Health & Social Care local offices.
+The occupational therapists work closely with Nurses, Physiotherapists, Social Workers and other medical staff to assess your functional needs and plan your discharge.
+This may include liaising with other hospitals and Health and Social Care local offices.